Understanding and Mitigating Hyperbolic Dimensional Collapse in Graph Contrastive Learning: Methodology

-\textbf{Dimensional Collapse in the Hyperbolic Space.} Preventing the dimensional collapse in representation learning is of utmost importance. \citet{wang2020understanding} provide a new perspective on this issue by introducing a uniformity metric that limits the degree of collapse in representations.
-They demonstrate that in order to maintain diverse information for downstream tasks, the learned embeddings should be evenly distributed on the hypersphere $\mathcal{S}^{m-1}$.
-In the Euclidean space, a typical collapse mode occurs when features collapse to a single point or a subspace, as depicted in ~\figref{fig:dc} (left).
-However, in the hyperbolic space, the collapse mode (\figref{fig:dc} (right)) differs due to the tree property, as illustrated by Theorem~\ref{theorem:tree_prop_hyper}.
+Preventing the dimensional collapse in representation learning is of utmost importance.
+Wang and Isola \cite{wang2020understanding} provide a new perspective on this issue by introducing a uniformity metric that limits the degree of collapse in representations.
+They have demonstrated that in order to maintain diverse information for downstream tasks, the learned embeddings must be evenly distributed on the hypersphere $\mathcal{S}^{d-1}$.
+In the Euclidean space, a typical collapse mode occurs when features collapse to a single point or a subspace, as in \figref{fig:dc} (left).

-Due to the exponential growth of hyperbolic space, direct application of uniformity fails to ``fill'' that infinite volume uniformly.
-The uniformity is the ambient space of the hyperbolic manifold is also meaningless as along boundaries of Poincaré ball, the hyperbolic space grows infinitely.
+\yifei{However, the collapse mode (\figref{fig:dc} (right)) for the hyperbolic model differs due to the exponential growth of hyperbolic space.
+Direct application of uniformity fails to ``fill'' that infinite volume uniformly.
+The uniformity in the ambient space of the hyperbolic manifold is also meaningless for curved manifold.
+In other words, the uniformity loss for contrastive learning makes no sense in hyperbolic spaces which motivate us to rethinking {\em what the dimensional collapse in the hyperbolic space is and how to prevent it.}

+To this end, we identify two types of collapse caused by poor utilization of hyperbolic feature space (Section~\ref{sec:hdc}).
+To mitigate the Hyperbolic Dimensional Collapse (HDC), we impose isotropy shell densities in the ambient space, arguing this is a meaningful regularization in hyperbolic spaces in place of traditional uniformity.
+Our theoretical analysis reveals that imposing the radially symmetric distributions (\eg, the normal distribution) in tangent space results in angularly uniform isotropic shells with density proportional to the distance to the origin.
+We show that optimizing our isotropy loss leads to the same maximum as optimizing the effective rank (measure of DC).